nwdigitalradio/paclink-unix/README.md

 messages.
 Currently mutt, claws-mail, rainloop & thunderbird are actively supported but any mail client that uses IMAP should work.

-paclink-unix was originally written by Nicholas S. Castellan N2QZ
+paclink-unix was originally written by Nicholas S. Castellano N2QZ

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by